2014–15 MŽRKL

-MŽRKL League for the season 2014–15 was the fourteen season of the Adriatic League.
+MŽRKL League for the season 2014–15 was the fourteenth season of the Adriatic League.
 Competition included fourteen teams from seven countries.
 In this season participating clubs from Serbia, Montenegro, Bosnia and Herzegovina, Croatia, Slovenia, Italy and from Macedonia.
 MŽRKL League for the season 2014–15 began on 22 October 2014. and ended on 4 March 2015, when he it was completed a Quarterfinals.
 Final Four was played from 14 to 15 March 2015.

 As a Cadet MŽRKL League last two season a success, the Board of league decided to continue playing Cadet MŽRKL League and founded Pionir MŽRKL League.
 Cadet MŽRKL League comprises 12 teams, where each team plays each at once.
 One team is organizing a mini tournament where four teams play two rounds of the league for a weekend and so once a month.
 Top 4 teams qualify for the Final Four to be played in the same place for seniors and the same weekend play.
 Pionir MŽRKL League comprises 13 teams, where each team plays each at once.
 One team is organizing a mini tournament where four teams play two rounds of the league for a weekend and so once a month.
 Top 4 teams qualify for the Final Four to be played in the same place for seniors and the same weekend play.